 The University of Toronto is committed to accessibility.
 If you require accommodations or have any accessibility concerns, contact your instructor as soon as possible to discuss how best to assist you in the course.
-Furthermore, if you are registered with Accessibility Services, you will need to supply the appropriate documentation or your counselor will need send an email message on your behalf.
-You can visit this link for more information.
+Furthermore, if you are registered with Accessibility Services, you must supply the appropriate documentation or your counselor will need send an email message on your behalf.